-Although anyone can pick up a welding machine and get to work, there is a difference between an improvised welder and a professional welder.
-Becoming a skilled welder is a process that takes time, work and dedication.
+And although anyone can pick up a welding machine and get to work, there is a difference between an improvised welder and a professional welder.
+Becoming a skilled welder is a process that takes time, work, and dedication.
 Due to the “manual” nature of the technique, there’s no doubt that the best way to become proficient in welding is through training and practice.

 Welding books that deal with the basics of the trade are always useful for beginners as well as more experienced welders who are looking to refresh their memory on a few core welding principles.
 No matter where you are in your career, welding books should always be in your shop library.

-To help you get started with building your welding library, we’ve compiled a list of the top 10 books and manuals that you should add to your collection.
-This list is based on our forum members’ recommendations.
+To help you get started with building your welding library, we’ve compiled a list of the top 10 books and manuals that you should add to your collection, in no particular order.

 This post may contain affiliate links.
 Please read our disclosure for more info.